- Doctors & Departments

 Studies have demonstrated that it is possible to manipulate miR expression.
 Controlling miRs may represent a new frontier in regulating and fine-tuning gene expression to combat diabetes and its complications, particularly diabetic wounds.

-The editorial was authored by Kenneth W. Liechty, MD, director of Pediatric Surgery Basic and Translational Research at Children’s Hospital Colorado, and Carlos Zgheib, PhD, postdoctoral fellow and instructor of surgery at the University of Colorado School of Medicine.
+The editorial was authored by Ken Liechty, MD, Director of Pediatric Surgery Basic and Translational Research at Children’s Hospital Colorado, and Carlos Zgheib, PhD, postdoctoral fellow and instructor of surgery at the University of Colorado School of Medicine.